luca-conterio/ROS_Project/first_project/README.md

 ### Tf Tree Structure
 Odometry data is published also as a tf transform through a `tf::TransformBroadcaster`.
-This is the tf tree structure, where `odom` is the parent frame, while `car` is the robot (car) frame:
+This is the tf tree structure, where `odom` is the parent frame, while `car` is the robot's frame:
 ```
     __________
    /          \